psolymos/abmispecies/pages/geospatial/vegetation-detailed.md

   long: 'Grass'
 ---

-The ABMI Wall-to-Wall Land Cover Map is a comprehensive representation of the types and extent of land cover in Alberta.
-The map is a seamless full-coverage baseline land cover map that offers provincial scale information.
+The ABMI Detailed Wall-to-Wall Land Cover Map is a comprehensive representation of the types and extent of land cover in Alberta.
+The map is a seamless full-coverage  map that offers detailed upland and lowland vegetation types throughout Alberta.
+Due to data-sharing agreements, we cannot share this GIS layer outside of the ABMI.

 <div class="row">